madhuranath-collab/Indian-general-elections-2024-dashboard/README.md

 ## 📊 Project Overview
-This project is a deep-dive interactive Power BI dashboard analyzing the Indian General Election Results.
+This project is a deep-dive interactive Power BI dashboard analyzing the Indian General Election Results 2024.
 The report is designed to help users explore insights on party performance, alliance strength, state-level demographics, and constituency-level outcomes through rich visuals, advanced DAX logic, dynamic filters, and custom navigation using bookmarks.

 ## 🎯 Objectives
 To analyze and visualize party and alliance performance across national and state levels.